-Part of the building has a Wifi (Internet) signal.
-Because the building is made of stone, coverage will be patchy, so you may need to walk around to find a good signal.
+Because the buildings are made of stone, coverage will be patchy, so you may need to walk around to find a good signal.
 Bedrooms are unlikely to have a signal.
-Please consider helping us out by recording the best places for a Wifi signal in the information area.
+Please consider helping us out by recording the best places for a Wifi signal in the Information Centre.